Featured Projects

 Hydrasurvey’s solution: Conduct a lagoon sludge assessment of cell 1 to determine sludge quantity and composition.

-Client's challenge: The city is conducting annual bathymetric sediment surveys in their storm water pond facilities to determine water and sludge/sediment depths and volumes.
+Client's challenge: The city conducted annual bathymetric sediment surveys in their stormwater pond facilities to determine water and sediment volume and hydraulic capacity.

-Hydrasurvey's solution: Hydrasurvey is thrilled to be awarded the cities bathymetric survey bid.
+Hydrasurvey's solution: Hydrasurvey was thrilled to be awarded the cities bathymetric survey bid.
 Proposals were evaluated on capabilities and merit.
-They evaluated our company profile, pricing, schedule of work, methodology, key personnel and similar completed projects.
-They also evaluated our stringent safety qualifications, insurance and WCB supporting documentation.
+They evaluated the company profile, pricing, schedule of work, methodology, key personnel and similar completed projects.
+They also evaluated the companies stringent safety qualifications, insurance and WCB supporting documentation.

 Sediment quantification in Stormwater Retention Ponds